 Armed with an awl or a small screwdriver, inspect locations where rot often gains a foothold.
 Use the tool to poke into areas that are suspects (blistered or soft) to see how extensive the rot is.
 Rot is likely to occur in:

 Vent openings are typically located along the roof’s ridge and soffits at the eaves.
-These roof vents are usually continuous in order to maintain adequate air flow.
+These roof vents are usually continuous to maintain adequate air flow.

-Warm, often humid, air naturally rises up (warm air rises) through the ridge vents and replacement air is drawn in through soffit vents to replace it.
+Warm, often humid, air naturally rises through the ridge vents, and replacement air is drawn in through soffit vents to replace it.

 Called convection, or the “stack effect,” replacement air may also be drawn from wall cavities that surround the lower levels of your home – and even from your basement.
 The stack effect normally helps maintain low moisture levels throughout your home.

-Looking for an effective solution to wood rot in Georgia?
-Reach out to us by phone or send us an email to schedule a free roof repair estimate in Atlanta, Peachtree City, Fayetteville and nearby.
-We are one of Georgia's finest roofers, maintaining a solid reputation and providing only the best services and products.
+Looking for effective wood rot treatment in Georgia?
+Reach out to us by phone or send us an email to schedule a free roof repair estimate in Atlanta, Peachtree City, Fayetteville and nearby areas.
+We are one of Georgia’s finest roofers, maintaining a solid reputation and providing only the best services and products.